replit/kaboom/doc/16-double-jump.md

 	})
 ```

-Using the `onKeyPress()` function, we'll programmed the space key on our keyboards to make our sprite jump when it is pressed. `doubleJump()` is a kaboom function we can use on objects to make them perform a double jump.
+Using the `onKeyPress()` function, we've programmed the space key on our keyboards to make our sprite jump when it is pressed.
+We use Kaboom's `doubleJump()` function to make objects perform a double jump.

-The left and right arrow keys on the keyboard will register our players horizontal movement, and we've passed our "PLAYER_SPEED" constant for how fast the player can move along the horizontal axis.
+The left and right arrow keys on the keyboard will register our player's horizontal movement, and we've passed our `PLAYER_SPEED` constant to determine how fast the player can move along the horizontal axis.

-If you run the program, you should be able to test out the double jump by moving up along the different platforms.
+If you run the program now, you should be able to test out the double jump by moving up along the different platforms.

-### Here are some challenges to try out:
+### Here are some challenges to try:

-* Create a bouncing object
+* Create a bouncing object.
-* Try and recreate the classic bounce game and add levels to which your player can advance.
+* Recreate the classic *Bounce* game and add levels for your player to advance to.